{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 Helpful tips for feeding a good doer that lives out during the winter

 So if you own a horse or pony who is a good doer, what steps can you take to ensure they achieve a healthy weight and then maintain it?
-The good news is that winter is a great opportunity for these horses to lose weight as nature intended.
+The good news is that going into winter is a great opportunity for these horses to lose weight as nature intended.

 While the nutritional value of grass will reduce during the winter months, a field of well-fertilised grazing, such as that produced by farmers for cattle, will still contain a high level of calories for horses to consume.